I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 To seal your chalk painted kitchen cabinets, go with polycrylic.
 It’s the most durable.
 We know kitchen cabinets can take a beating, so durability is key here.
 Polycrylic is a one-and-done type of product, unlike a chalk paint wax that you’d have to reapply every few months.

 Unsealed Chalk Paint – Do or Don’t?

-It’s recommended that you do always seal your chalk paint.
+It’s recommended that you always seal your chalk paint.
 That being said you don’t necessarily have to seal it.
 Beware though, unsealed chalk paint is more susceptible to the elements such as chipping, and wearing.
-It’s certainly not a go idea if the chalk painted item is in a high traffic area.
+It’s certainly not a go idea if the chalk painted item is in a high-traffic area.

-Can you use wipe on poly over chalk paint?
+Can you use a wipe on poly over chalk paint?

 yes, you can use wipe on poly over chalk paint.
 The wipe-on version of polyurethane is the same as the brush on.

 How do you seal chalk paint for outdoor use?

 To seal your outdoor calk painted projects, use a poly.
 Poly is watertight and durable.
 It’s no the best option to use a sealing wax.
 Wax is far less durable and it melts in high heat.